-Article 6: The resolutions made by the department (institute) level Teacher Evaluation Committee should be sent to the college and university level Teacher Evaluation Committees for review in sequence.
-The resolution of the university level Teacher Evaluation Committee is the final resolution, which takes effect immediately after being approved by the President.
-If the resolutions made by each level of the Teacher Evaluation Committee are not in favor of the party concerned, the reasons should be clearly stated in writing and delivered to the party concerned, and the party concerned should be informed that if they do not accept the decision, they should seek relief in accordance with the procedures stipulated in Article 12 of this Act within 30 days from the date of receiving the decision of each level of the Teacher Evaluation Committee.
-Each college and department (institute) should establish appropriate and reasonable assistance mechanisms for teachers whose evaluation results do not meet the passing standards.
+Article 6: The resolutions made by the department (institute) level Faculty Evaluation Committee should be sent to the college and university level Faculty Evaluation Committees for review in sequence.
+The resolution of the university level Faculty Evaluation Committee is the final resolution, which takes effect immediately after being approved by the President.
+If the resolutions made by each level of the Faculty Evaluation Committee are not in favor of the party concerned, the reasons should be clearly stated in writing and delivered to the party concerned, and the party concerned should be informed that if they do not accept the decision, they should seek relief in accordance with the procedures stipulated in Article 12 of this Act within 30 days from the date of receiving the decision of each level of the Faculty Evaluation Committee.
+Each college and department (institute) should establish appropriate and reasonable assistance mechanisms for faculty members whose evaluation results do not meet the passing standards.

 Article 7: The rewards and punishments for teacher evaluation are as follows:

-1. Those with excellent evaluation results may be given incentive money from the five self-raised income items of Yuntech's university affairs fund.
-The standards for determining excellence and the amount of incentive money are proposed by the Personnel Office and approved by the President.
+1. Those with excellent evaluation results may be given incentive from the five self-raised income items of YunTech's university affairs fund.
+The standards for determining excellence and the amount of incentive are proposed by the Personnel Office and approved by the President.

-2. Those who do not pass the evaluation may not apply for promotion or research leave, may not receive a salary increase in the following academic year, and may not be seconded, hold concurrent positions or teach concurrently, may not delay retirement or serve as members of the Teacher Evaluation Committee at all levels within the school or administrative supervisors.
+2. Those who do not pass the evaluation may not apply for promotion or research leave, may not receive a salary increase in the following academic year, and may not be seconded, hold concurrent positions or teach concurrently outside of the school, may not delay retirement or serve as members of the Faculty Evaluation Committee at all levels within the school or administrative supervisors.

-3. Those who pass the re-evaluation may resume their rights to salary increase and concurrent positions and teaching from the following academic year.
+3. Those who pass the re-evaluation may resume their rights to salary increase and to hold concurrent positions and teaching outside of the school from the following academic year.
 The recovery of other rights listed in the previous item should comply with their relevant regulations.

-Article 8: Full-time teachers who still do not meet the passing standards after two consecutive evaluations are presumed to be unfit.
-After confirmation by the three-level Teacher Evaluation Committee, they will be handled in accordance with relevant regulations.
+Article 8: Full-time faculty members who still do not meet the passing standards after two consecutive evaluations are presumed to be unfit.
+After confirmation by the three-level Faculty Evaluation Committee, they will undergo processes in accordance with relevant regulations.

-Article 9: Each level of the Teacher Evaluation Committee, after each evaluation, if they find teachers with particularly excellent performance, should recommend them to their affiliated units to be recommended to the "Excellent Teacher", "Outstanding Public Education Personnel", "Research Excellence Award" acceptance units of Yuntech for the selection of outstanding teachers.
+Article 9: After evaluation of each level of the Faculty Evaluation Committee, if they find faculty members with particularly excellent performance, should suggest their affiliated units to recommend them to the "Excellent Teacher", "Outstanding Public Education Personnel", "Research Excellence Award" acceptance units of YunTech for the selection of outstanding teachers.
 Each college and department (institute) can also set up additional reward measures based on the evaluation results.

 Article 10: Those who are unable to submit due to being on paid leave or leave without pay during the current year will be postponed until they return to serve at the school.
-Teachers who are due to childbirth, child-rearing, or major changes can submit proof and apply for postponement after being sequentially signed and approved by their affiliated department (institute), college, and school.
+Faculty members who are experiencing childbirth, child-rearing, or major changes can submit proof and apply for postponement after being sequentially signed and approved by their affiliated department (institute), college, and school.

-Article 11: If a member of the Teacher Evaluation Committee is the evaluated party, they should avoid discussions and decisions related to their own evaluation.
+Article 11: If a member of the Faculty Evaluation Committee is the evaluated party, they should avoid discussions and decisions related to their own evaluation.
 Each meeting must be attended by more than two-thirds of the members to be convened, and a resolution can only be made with the consent of more than half of the attending members.